ilanRosenbaum/website/public/content/MiscPlacesToVisit.md

   ["Venice", "Italy", 3, "For Coffe Florian, original home of espresso, serving it since 1720!
-Also the rest of Venice lol"], ["Yellowstone, WY-MT", "United States", 3, "For pretty"], ["Juneau, AK", "United States", 2, "Glacial bay national park, it'll be gone soon, would likely also go to Anchorage while here"], ["Unknown 2", "Greece", 5, "Greece!"],
+Also the rest of Venice lol"], ["Yellowstone, WY-MT", "United States", 3, "For pretty"], ["Juneau, AK", "United States", 2, "Glacial bay national park, it'll be gone soon, would likely also go to Anchorage while here"],
+    ["All of It", "Unitd Kingdon", 3, "Prem league games look electric, scottland seems super cool, overall seems like a cool place to visit"], ["Unknown 2", "Greece", 5, "Greece!"],
   ["Oslo", "Norway", 1, "Might want to live here, also same reasons as Copenhagen"], ["Stockholm", "Sweden", 1, "Might want to live here, also same reasons as Copenhagen"],